The following are various awards that are given each year by the NHIAA. Congratulations to each of this year's winners!

 The Carol Dozibrin Advancement of Girls Sports Award Program: First given out in 1996, this award recognizes an individual who has contributed to the development of girls' athletics at the high school level.

-The NHIAA Award Committee is pleased to have selected Ms. Jeanne O'Brien as the 2016-17 recipient.
+The NHIAA Award Committee is pleased to have selected Nancy Colborn of White Mountains Reg.
+High School as the 2017-2018 recipient.
 Congratulations!

 NHIAA Hall of Fame Award

 Jeffrey T. Collins, Executive Director of the New Hampshire Interscholastic Athletic Association (NHIAA), is pleased to announce the inductees of the 2017 NHIAA Hall of Fame.
 The NHIAA created the Hall of Fame in 2001 as a way to recognize athletes, administrators, athletic directors, coaches, and contributors for their extraordinary contributions to school based interscholastic athletic programs for NH high schools.